joon-ko/music-adventure-log/devlogs/09_recording.md

 To toggle playback looping on and off (as shown by the green loop indicator), hold the play button for a sufficiently long time.
 To clear the current recording, hold down the stop button.
 The audio being recorded is shown in the bottom panel.
 During playback, there is a play indicator that shows the current position.
 The timestamps above the bottom panel show the current time and the total recording duration, respectively.

-There's definitely some things I want to tweak with the visuals eventually, but I really enjoy the act of _designing_ these modules and making them aesthetic while still being compact yet affording functionality that is hopefully intuitive to use.
+There's definitely some things I want to tweak with the visuals eventually, but I really enjoy the act of _designing_ these modules and making them compact while still affording functionality that is hopefully intuitive to use.
 I would say that there is just as much time spent sketching out a module's apperance and mocking it up in Aseprite as there is time spent in coding and framing it in Godot.

 The current implementation of the recorder's audio node is quite naïve in that the recorded audio data is just stored in a potentially huge list of audio frames that is capped.